Leo von Caprivi: Trade policy

-According to Andrew Carlson, Caprivi obtained commercial treaties with Austria, Italy, Switzerland, Spain, Serbia, Romania, Belgium, and Russia.
-The treaties reduced agricultural tariffs, which lowered the price of food in Germany.
-They also assisted the expansion of German trade exports of industrial products.
 Opponents were angry at the downplaying of German agriculture in favor of urban workers.
 Led by East Elbian Junkers, a coalition emerged that included peasant farmers, artisans, and conservative intellectuals hostile to the emerging industrial society.
 They demanded the Kaiser remove Caprivi.
-According to James C Hunt, the Agrarian League was launched in 1893 to protest the reduction in tariffs against imported grains.
+The Agrarian League was launched in 1893 to protest the reduction in tariffs against imported grains.
 The league was organized nationally like a political party, with local chapters, centralized discipline, and a clear-cut platform.
 It fought against free trade, industrialization, and liberalism.
 Its most hated enemy was socialism, which it blamed on Jewish financial capitalism.
 The League helped establish grassroots anti-Semitism of the sort that flourished into the 1930s.